edge/roadmap/README.md

 ### Remote attestation service
 R&D project into the viability of Intel SGX using a third party attestation service.

-### Advanced worker confidence score
+### Advanced worker impact score
-Gateways will load balance requests based on the a confidence score algorithm.
+Gateways will load balance requests based on the a impact score algorithm.

 ### DNS in Console
 Interface for creation and editing of DNS zones and records.